 Getting back to where you want to be

 Try to stay positive and be patient with the process.
 Depending on the exact procedure you’ve had, it may be as few as 3 months to as many as 9 months before you’re truly able to get back to a rigorous fitness routine.
-Your doctor will be able to give you a more definite timeline.
+Your doctor and PT will be able to give you a more definite timeline.

-But remember: Time will pass, and when your repaired joint is fully healed, you’ll be able to experience pain-free activity again.
+But remember: Time will pass, and when your repaired joint replacement is fully healed, you’ll be able to experience pain-free activity again.

 In the meantime, keep track of your progress so you can see how far you’ve come.
 And be proud of yourself as you work to regain your fitness after your joint replacement.